Professional edition active

 Most affected people have some degree of cognitive impairment, ranging from severe (IQ 20 to 35) to mild (IQ 50 to 75).
 Gross motor and language delays also are evident early in life.
 Height is often reduced, and there is an increased risk of obesity.

 Approximately 6% of affected people have gastrointestinal anomalies, particularly duodenal atresia, sometimes along with annular pancreas.
-Hirschsprung disease and celiac disease also are more common (3).
+Hirschsprung disease and celiac disease are also more common (3).

 Many people develop endocrinopathies, including thyroid disease (most often hypothyroidism) and diabetes.